-To aid in the identification of patients eligible for treatment and to monitor response to therapy, DiaCarta offers QClamp® EGFR Mutation Detection Test in plasma and Formalin-Fixed Paraffin-Embedded (FFPE) samples which can lead to improved outcomes in cancer patients.
-The QClamp® EGFR Mutation Detection Test is an in vitro diagnostic real-time qualitative PCR assay for the detection of somatic mutations in and near codon 719 in Exon 18, Exon 19 deletions, codons 768, 790 and insertions in Exon 20, and codons 858 and 861 in Exon 21 in the human EGFR gene, using purified DNA extracted from FFPE or plasma.
+The QClamp® EGFR Mutation Detection Test for plasma and Formalin-Fixed Paraffin-Embedded (FFPE) samples aids in the identification of patients eligible for cancer treatment and in monitoring response to therapy, which can lead to improved outcomes in cancer patients.
+The QClamp® EGFR Mutation Detection Test is an in vitro diagnostic real-time quantitative PCR assay for the detection of somatic mutations in and near codon 719 in Exon 18, Exon 19 deletions, codons 768, 790 and insertions in Exon 20, and codons 858 and 861 in Exon 21 in the human EGFR gene, using purified DNA extracted from FFPE or plasma.

 Powered by XNA technology, the QClamp® EGFR Mutation Detection Test has achieved a much higher analytical sensitivity compared to other commercial qPCR kits and other cancer gene mutation detection methods.
-QClamp® EGFR Mutation Detection Test is able to detect reliably 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared with competition due to a strict enrichment of mutant sequences while suppressing amplification of wild-type sequences.
+QClamp® EGFR Mutation Detection Test is able to detect reliably 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared to similar assays available in the market due to robust enrichment of mutant sequences while suppressing amplification of wild-type sequences.

 Advantages of QClamp® EGFR Mutation Detection Test